akriticodes/akriticodes/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Front End Libraries and Automation Testing
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: akritibagale@gmail.com
 - ⚡ Fun fact: I am always up for deep conversations -->